fleetdm/fleet/docs/02-Deploying/02-Server-Installation.md

 sudo redis-server &
 ```

 Note that this isn't a very robust way to run a Redis server.
-Digital Ocean has written a very nice [community tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-redis-on-ubuntu-16-04) on installing and running Redis in a more productionalized way.
+Digital Ocean has written a very nice [community tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-redis-on-ubuntu-16-04) on installing and running Redis in production.

 ### Running the Fleet server